-A large-scale collaborative art project organized by Formstone Castle Collective that will be on display in and around the greater Baltimore area starting in May and running through the end of summer 2021.
-This project celebrates the re-emergence of Brood X, central Maryland’s 17-year cicada brood, which will return by the trillions to Maryland during spring and summer 2021.
+A large-scale collaborative art project organized by Formstone Castle Collective that has been on display in and around the greater Baltimore area starting in May and running through the end of summer 2021.
+This project celebrates the re-emergence of Brood X, central Maryland’s 17-year cicada brood, which returned by the trillions to Maryland during spring and summer 2021 to re-emerge, sing, and meet others.

 Have you seen a cicada sculpture in distress?
 LET US KNOW!